cottascience/cottascience.github.io/index.md

 I'm a computer scientist making and studying AI systems with real-world impact.
 Mostly focused on medicine and the life sciences.

-Simple systems paired with complex data and large flop counts give life to useful, cool things.
+Simple systems paired with large flop counts give life to complex, useful things.

 Current (general) interests: